 Daredevil has one difference from his Healthy to his Injured side – his Man Without Fear counterstrike superpower swaps out for Devil of Hell’s Kitchen which gives him an extra Strike attack which doesn’t cost an action.
 Which again is okay but he doesn’t hit very hard.
 Overall Daredevil is solid but doesn’t have anything exciting to bring to the table.
 Grade: B

-Ghost Rider on the other hand, I’ve never really been into as a character.
-He’s all about movement, with a Medium move for his 65mm base plus an extra Long move.
+Ghost Rider is all about movement and forcing your opponent to make hard decisions.
+With a Medium move for his 65mm base plus an extra Long move, he can cover a lot of the board.
 Ghost Rider has some interesting offensive abilities, wth a good strength 5 Beam3 and Penance Stare doing extra damage based on how much Power the target has and then taking away Power instead of granting it for damage.
 Harsh.
 Wicked’s Judgment also punishes enemies for attacking Ghost Rider’s nearby allies.
-Many of Ghost Rider’s abilities can be countered with good positioning but seeing how mobile he is that may be harder than it sounds.
-Overall, for 5 Threat I don’t think he’s on par with M.O.D.O.K. or Angela or even Doctor Strange.
-Grade: B-
+With the boosts he got to his defensive abilities in the November 2021 Updates, Ghost Rider is going to be a beast to remove from the table.
+Grade: B+

 Hawkeye is a glass cannon without a lot of bells and whistles.
 He shoots things from Range 5, maybe puts a special condition.
 Being able to choose whether the attack is physical or energy is sometimes a help but if he’s played in Defenders he can do that anyway for 1 Power (and also choose mystic AND possibly inflict Hex).
 Hawkeye’s Hook Arrow lets him be placed within Range 3, even behind terrain, and his Trick Shot means he can shoot you through that terrain.
 Other than a ranged counterstrike that might hopefully dissuade attacks he doesn’t have any defensive abilities and a 4-2-2 defense stat line with only 9 Stamina is why I say the “glass” part of glass cannon.
 Keep him secret, keep him safe!
 Grade: A-